 |Money Supply||none, remains constant||54000 BTC per month by mining until 2020||180 billion USD per month by quantitative easing|

 |Value creation by||honest products & services||speculators||bubbles & quantitative easing|

 |Ethical values||equality, social justice, circumspection, patience, cooperation||speed, risk, competition||competition, exploitation, consumerism, eternal growth|

 1.20 Euro within the FairCoop community.

 |~ 3600 USD (as of March 2019, see chart)||1|

 Fiat money is a currency established as money by government regulation or decree.

-Blockchain based currencies are like commodities, which create its value from sparsity.
+Blockchain-based currencies are like commodities, which create their value from scarcity.